2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 For example, **in France, the fifty communities that have developed there are named "Bitcoin [CITY]" or "[CITY] Bitcoin"; thus leading their Telegram group to be called "Bitcoin [CITY] meet-up" or "[CITY] Bitcoin meet-up "**.

-In Germany, the "Einundzwanzig" (meaning "21") initiative has led to almost all German-speaking communities being called "Einundzwanzig [CITTÀ]".
+In Germany, the "Einundzwanzig" (meaning "21") initiative has led to almost all German-speaking communities being referred to as "Einundzwanzig [CITTÀ]".
 At the same time, in Italy, the "Satoshi Spritz" initiative-which is the initiator of most of the current Italian communities-names its communities "Satoshi Spritz [CITTÀ]." **Each community thus has its own identity, relative to its city of origin; but also, to the global identity of its country**.

 Therefore, although you can create a new French community with the name you want, **it seems more relevant in our country to call it "Bitcoin [CITY]" or "[CITY] Bitcoin"**.

 ####

-In parallel, **the visual identity of your community and your meeting plays an essential role in its development**, because it is partly because of it that your initiative will be remembered.
+In parallel, **the visual identity of your community and your meeting plays an essential role in its development**, as it is partly due to this that your initiative will be remembered.
 That is why, **when you create your social networks and communication channels, a logo and banner** must be designed.
 However, this does not require a professional designer, and simple and free tools are available.

 To create its visual identity, the best approach is to start with a significant element or place in your city.
-It could be, for example, the Eiffel Tower in Paris, the bell tower or citadel in Lille, the Monégasque fortress in Monaco, the old port in Marseilles, etc. Starting from this element, you can then design a more or less elaborate logo, depending on the desired complexity.
+It could be, for example, the Eiffel Tower in Paris, the bell tower or citadel in Lille, the Monégasque fortress in Monaco, the old port in Marseilles, etc. Starting from this element, you can then design a logo that is more or less elaborate, depending on the desired complexity.

 To give you some ideas, here are some examples of French community logos: